MoxAmber/blasefs/README.md

 ## Usage
 `python blasefs.py <mountpoint>`

-You can specify a VCR URL in order to avoid hammering Chronicler.
-VCR can be fairly slow for the kind of operations that blasefs performs, but it is perfectly usable!
+You can also provide the URL for an instance of [blaseball.vcr](https://github.com/alisww/blaseball.vcr) if you'd rather not use Chronicler, or just for fun.
 `python blasefs.py -o vcr=URL <mountpoint>`

 ## Caveats